-In June 2023, prior to the issuance of the Company's consolidated financial statements for the fiscal year ended March 31, 2023, the Audit Committee of the Company's Board commenced an Investigation into certain accounting and internal control matters of the Company, principally focused on certain revenue recognition matters (the "Revenue Recognition Investigation"), and self-reported its findings to the Division of Enforcement of the Securities and Exchange Commission (the "SEC").
-Following the self-report, the SEC Enforcement Division commenced an investigation into the circumstances surrounding the restatement of the Company's quarterly and annual financial statements (the "SEC Investigation").
+In June 2023, prior to the issuance of the Company's consolidated financial statements for the fiscal year ended March 31, 2023, the Audit Committee of the Company's Board commenced an Investigation into certain accounting and internal control matters of the Company, principally focused on certain revenue recognition matters (the "Revenue Recognition Investigation"), and self-reported its findings to the Division of Enforcement of the SEC.
+Following the self-report, the SEC Enforcement Division commenced an investigation").
 The Audit Committee further self-reported its findings pursuant to an investigation into FPP related practices to the SEC.
 The Company is cooperating with the SEC in connection with its investigation.
 Investigations of this nature may be costly and require management to devote significant time and attention away from the ongoing operation of the business.
-The Company cannot predict the duration or outcome of this matter.
+The Company cannot predict the duration or outcome of this matter and has not recorded a liability as of December 31, 2023, as a loss cannot be reasonably estimated.